syncfusion-content/wpf-docs/wpf/Color-Picker-Palette/Getting-Started.md

 Here, `Red` color is selected color in the `ColorPickerPalette`.

-## Select color from color palette panels
+## Select color from color palette

-We can select a different colors from Theme Color and Standard Color panels. we can show or hide the variant colors of the base Theme Colors and Standard Colors by using the [GenerateThemeVariants](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.ColorPickerPalette~GenerateThemeVariants.html) and [GenerateStandardVariants](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.ColorPickerPalette~GenerateStandardVariants.html) properties.
+We can select a different colors from Theme Color and Standard Color panels. we can show or hide the variant colors of the base Theme Colors and Standard Colors by using the [GenerateThemeVariants](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.ColorPickerPalette~GenerateThemeVariants.html) and [GenerateStandardVariants](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.ColorPickerPalette~GenerateStandardVariants.html) properties value as `true` or `false`.

 {% tabs %}
 {% highlight xaml %}